Many New Jersey slang words and phrases have been adopted from other parts of the United States, while others are unique to New Jersey.

 2. Snooki:

-This New Jersey slang means someone petite and full of energy.
-It was originally used to refer to Nicole Polizzi, who was featured in the New Jersey-based reality show “Jersey Shore”.
+It was originally used to refer to Nicole Polizzi, featured in the New Jersey-based reality show “Jersey Shore”.

 Snooki originated from the New Jersey shore town Seaside Heights.